kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	}
 }
 ```
-- For another example, if I replace the synchonized object with **this**,  I'll get incorrect result.
+- For another example, if I replace the synchonized object with **garlicCount ** and change its type from `int` to `Integer` because I need to use an object for synchronization, and `garlicCount` is currently just a primitive int variable,  I'll still get incorrect result.
-	- Because each of the shopper threads is acquiring and releasing the intrinsic lock associated with their own instance.
-	- They are not synchronized to the same object now so the data race occurs.
+	- Because `Integer` object is **Immutable**, once you create an Integer instance, you cannot chang
 ```
 public class Shopper extends Thread {
 	static Integer garlicCount = 0;